 - 1 tsp salt

 - 1/2 tsp freshly ground cinnamon

 - 1/4 tsp freshly ground star anise

-- Pour the cream and dairy into a pot and scald it by bringing it up to 180°F. Remove it from the heat and remove on cup of it.
+Pour the cream and milk into a pot and scald it by bringing it up to 180°F. Remove it from the heat and remove one cup of the liquid.

 Don't have vanilla bean paste?
 No problem, switch it out for pure vanilla extract.

 Freshly ground spices will give you the best flavor, but store bought pre-ground will work almost as well.